The Promise of Community Action

 The governing body of the Agency is the Board of Directors.
 The membership of the Board is selected and maintained in accordance with the Community Service Block Grant Act.
 One-third of the members are elected public officials; not fewer than one-third are representatives of low-income individuals and families; and the remainder of the members are officials or members of business, industry, labor, religious, law enforcement, education, or other major groups and interests in the communities served.

-The Board of Directors and administrative staff seek funding for programs from national, regional, state, and local levels in order to continue on-going programs and expand operations.
-These many resources are used to further the agency’s mission, giving a hand up to the low-income, elderly, and underprivileged.
+The Board of Directors and administrative staff seek funding for financial and low income assistance programs from national, regional, state, and local levels in order to continue on-going programs and expand operations.
+These many resources are used to further the agency’s mission, giving a hand up to the low income, elderly, and underprivileged individuals in our communities.
 All donated funds and materials are used to support our programs.
 No part of the net earnings of the Agency shall inure to the benefit of, or be distributable to, its members, trustees, officers, or private persons.